wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 In the **Interfaces** section, you can:

 1. **Expose or Unexpose an Interface** — use the slide button.
 Disabling exposure blocks VPN traffic to devices behind this interface.
-VPN subnets may change, which can shift existing proxy links to new IP addresses.
+VPN subnets may change, which can shift existing Proxy links to new IP addresses.

 2. **Access the Local Address Translator (NAT)** — the interface must be exposed to view the NAT translator.